s41m1r/hello-world/Nicolau and McKnight paper notes.md

  1. State of the Art
  -------------------

-   a.
+   a).
 Literature attention on the benefits of IOS
    b.
 Economics researchers have studied *factors* that influence IOS adoption.
 E.g. incentives induce IOS adoption
    c.
 Sociological researchers have focused on networks and social relations that influence IOS adoption.
 Suggestion: similarity, trust, reputation, past alliances, third-party ties, and interdependence lead to IOS adoption.
    d.
 Interdisciplinary studies integrate existing theories in a model of IOR fomation.
 Results: theorie bases address uncertainty via joint actions, information exchange, and coordination.